cabalism/updo/README.md

 Be careful with modified time that make relies on.
 If you hand-modify a target so that it is newer than a prerequisite then make will not use its recipe to build the target.
-This is easy to do inadvertently with a git GUI tool when discarding changes or by doing a `git restore` of a project, such as `stack.upgrade.yaml`.
-As git advances the modified time, this is effectively the same as `touch stack.upgrade.yaml`.
+This is easy to do inadvertently with a git GUI tool when discarding changes or by doing a `git restore <project-name>`.
+As git advances the modified time, this is effectively the same as `touch <project-name>`.
 To recover from this situation, either;
 - Run make with its `--always-make` flag.
-- Remove the target with `rm stack.upgrade.yaml`.
+- Remove the target with `rm <project-name>`.

 ### Lock Files